theMichaelB/Fableford-Website/hugo/fableford/content/stories/the-happy-place/locations/_index.md

 layout: locations
 ---

-# Locations
+# Locations in The Happy Place

-Browse all locations featured in The Happy Place. hugo/fableford/themes/fableford/layouts/stories/the-happy-place/locations hugo/fableford/themes/fableford/layouts/stories/the-happy-place/locations/list.html hugo/fableford/themes/fableford/layouts/stories/the-happy-place/locations/list.html
+Explore the various locations featured in The Happy Place stories.